Dr. Kevin Wakeman, PhD (PI)

 I started out in marine biology by incidentally taking a SCUBA diving course (ca. 2006) as an undergrad.
 Fifteen years on, I am still diving.
 I now work at Hokkaido University in their Integrated Science Program as an Assistant Professor.

-Education: PhD, Zoology University of British Columbia (2013); BSc and BA Humboldt State University Biology and German (2009)
+Education: PhD, Zoology University of British Columbia (2013); BSc, Biology Humboldt State University (2009); BA, German, Humboldt State University (2009)

 Current Position: Assistant Professor, Institute for the Advancement of Higher Education, Hokkaido University, Japan